mmerali96/mmerali-hydra-graduation-kata/NOTES.md

 - 🚧 US2
   - ✅ Create a function that accepts a index and handles moving on that board spaced
-  - 🚧 handleStepOnSquare should return true if the space is a bomb and false otherwise
+  - ✅ handleStepOnSquare should return true if the space is a bomb and false otherwise
+  - ✅ fix security hotspot from sonarqube on math.random
+  - ⚠ handleStepOnSquare should mark the current square with the number of bombs around it

 ## Legend